-Google Chrome to feature a built-in support for lazy loading, an implementation to defer the loading of images and iframes if the images are not visible on the user’s screen during the load time.
-This system will be shipped with Chrome for Android and Google does not rule out for adding the new feature to desktop version if tests go as planned.
-The feature is named as Blink Lazyload, and as the name suggests it implements the principle of lazy loading inside Google Chrome itself.
+Google Chrome features built-in support for lazy loading and implementation to defer the loading of images and iframes if the images are not visible on the user’s screen during the load time.
+This system will be shipped with Chrome for Android, and Google does not rule out adding the new feature to the desktop version if tests go as planned.
+The feature is named Blink Lazyload, and as the name suggests, it implements the principle of lazy loading inside Google Chrome itself.

-Lazy Loading helped to improve page loading speed
+Lazy Loading helped to improve the page loading speed

 By default, the entire web page needs to be loaded as all browsers will load the entire webpage when the user is accessing an URL.
 If the page is larger, it will take more time to load.
 Due to longer page loading, the site may be down-ranked in Google search results.

 The page will load faster, and save bandwidth for users, especially on mobile connections.
 It shows the load speed improvements from 18% to 35% depending on the network as well.
 The plan for the new feature of Chrome has been notified to all browsers, but none have provided the input if they plan to implement a similar feature.